Notice from the municipality

 What should I do?

-Avoiding administrative coercion or penalty payments
+Avoiding administrative enforcement or a penalty

 Violation by someone else